 Senate Bill 8 has also been temporarily halted, which would have banned perhaps the most common procedure for second-trimester abortions.
 This means that doctors in Texas are legally permitted to continue using the dilation and evacuation procedure, which has been deemed by many medical professionals to be the safest in terms of abortion.
 This may continue until the court makes a more permanent decision.

 Here are a few other laws that are set to go into effect Friday:

-Thank you for stopping by Collin Evans’ blog, a Houston criminal attorney.
+Thank you for stopping by the blog of Collin Evans, a Houston criminal defense attorney.
 If you are interested in more local news or current events check out more of our blog.